Commercial Architecture in Leicester

 There are different ways of procuring a commercial building but the most popular is via the Design and Build (D&B) route.
 Whilst Walters Architects prefer the ‘Tradition’ form of contracts (Royal Institute of British Architects Contracts or Joint Contract Tribunal) we are also happy to accommodate our clients in the D&B process.
 We won’t go into too much detail about contracts in this post but the fundamental differences between these two types of contract are control over design.

 D&B allows the contractor to make their own assumptions or contribute to the design, a Traditional Contract depends on all information being provided to the Contractor before the construction phase.
 The former means the client can save on design fees but they, inevitably, lose control over detail.
 The Traditional route gives the client total control over design decisions being made before the contract prices the project.

-It is really important to know which Procurement method a client should adopt from the outset as it effects all professional fees and the approach to delivery.
-Walters Architects try to understand this requirement as part of the feasibility stage and develop a detail brief as soon as possible.
+It is really important to know which Procurement method a client should adopt from the outset as it affects all professional fees and the approach to delivery.
+Walters Architects try to understand this requirement as part of the feasibility stage and develop a detailed brief as soon as possible.

 Type of Commercial Clients –

 Commercial and Industrial clients come in many guises and Walters Architects have been approached by a number of companies with many differing requirements.
 We have designed and delivered, Equestrian buildings, agricultural buildings, storage facilities and office suits.
 Our clients vary from world-beating performance car manufacturers and national fast-food chains to a 3 man software organisation and sole trader waste management company.

 Usually, an individual private commercial client will want a building to meet their own specific requirements, associated directly with their business practice.
 Other professional clients want larger schemes for ‘Speculative’ buildings that can be built and sold on or rented out as part of a larger business or investment strategy.